dragonflypl/web-wiki/web-performance.md

  <-----> JavaScript  <------->
 ```

+DOM and CSSOM is combined into Render Tree.
+Render Tree has only visible content.

 ##### CSS is render blocking!

 Partial CSSOM tree cannot be used to render the page.
 Browser blocks page rendering untill it receives and processes all CSS!